ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 }
 ```

+Notice that we also create a _salt_ for the password.
+A salt is random data that is used as an additional input to the hashing function, also the salt is randomly generated for every new user record.

 The user record looks like this

 ![User record - Database MongoDB](/img/passport/1-store_secure_password.png)
 _Robo3T for MongoDB_

+<a name="signin"></a>

 ## How to create a Sign In